null-dev/animeopenings-android/README.md

 - Audio-only play

 # Status
-Dev version (version in repo) is currently almost a complete rewrite of the old app and is very buggy.
+Dev version (version in repo) is currently almost a complete rewrite of the old app and is ~~very buggy~~ now mostly stable.
-If you are actually going to use this, I recommend downloading the release version instead.

 # TODO List
 - Fix all bugs in new dev version